t-d-k/LibreCrypt/docs/FAQ.md

  * * *
  <a name="af"></a>
-*Q: When I mount a volume and then view its properties under LibreCrypt, it states that the hash algorithm used is "n/a" - but I used a hash algorithm!*
+*Q: When I open a container and then view its properties under LibreCrypt, it states that the hash algorithm used is "n/a" - but I used a hash algorithm!*

 *A:* The hash algorithm shown is the one used to generate sector IVs.
 If the sector IV generation method used does not require the use of a hash algorithm (see the "Sector IVs" item on this dialog), "n/a" will be displayed for the hash algorithm.

-This is separate from any hash algorithm used to process your password, which in the case of LibreCrypt volumes can be seen in the output file of a CDB dump (select "Tools | Critical data block | Dump to human readable file..."), or in the case of Linux volumes, is specified at time of mounting.
+This is separate from any hash algorithm used to process your password, which in the case of LibreCrypt containers can be seen in the output file of a CDB dump (select "Tools | Critical data block | Dump to human readable file..."), or in the case of Linux containers, is specified at time of opening.

 * * *